-Once a station has been put into use and it has not detected any inspiration efforts for a period of ~40 seconds, the unit will display the apnea alert icon and produce audio beeps through the intercom system in an effort to inform the user.
-Resuming respiration will automatically clear the apnea alert and oxygen will continue to flow on demand.
-Apnea alert for any of the stations can be cleared with the CLR/ OFF button.
+Once a station has been put into use and it has not detected any inspiration efforts for a period of ~40 seconds the unit will produce the apnea alert along with audio beeps through the intercom system in an effort to

-Apnea is the most common alert encountered and can be caused by any of the following reasons:

-- 1. The feed tube to the cannula or face mask is pinched or obstructed or the outlet (cannula) tube has become disconnected, removed or not correctly placed on the person. - That station has detected a pressure altitude that 2 requires the use of oxygen, but is not being used. - 3.
-The device has not detected breathing for over 40 seconds (This can be due to the user breathing through their mouth.)
+- Apnea is the most common alert encountered and can be caused by any of the following reasons: - The feed tube to the cannula or face mask is pinched or obstructed or the outlet (cannula) tube has become disconnected, removed or not correctly placed on the person. - 2.
+That station has detected a pressure altitude that requires the use of oxygen, but is not being used. - The user has paused (quit) breathing for over a 40 3. second period.

-While the system is operating in D mode and if you do not already have the cannula or face mask on and connected to a station, the apnea alert will remind you to put on your oxygen once the system detects a pressure altitude at or past the preset D-mode setting.
+While the system is operating in D mode and if you do not already have the cannula or face mask on and connected to a station, the apnea alert will remind you to 'put-your-oxygen-on' once the system detects a pressure altitude at or past the preset D mode setting.